 - Breathing (Perform Rescue Breathing, also called Mouth-to-Mouth Resuscitation)

-Techniques for performing chest compressions and rescue breaths differ in newborns, in babies under the age of 12 months, in children over the age of 1 year, and in adolescents.
+Techniques for performing chest compressions and rescue breaths differ in newborns, babies under the age of 12 months, children over the age of 1 year, adolescents, and adults.

 In infants under the age of 12 months, place your hands around the chest if possible and use your thumbs to compress the chest at the breastbone.
 If this is not possible, use two fingers to perform chest compressions.
 In children over the age of 1 year, use the heel(s) of one or both hands (depending on the size of the child) to perform chest compressions.